kevink1103/intern-tech-challenge/README.md

 - Few more test cases
 - Outputs comply with the format
 - Thank you and I look forward to hearing back!

+## Follow-up

+I got invited for a video interview with Lalamove.